carbon-language/carbon-lang/docs/project/evolution.md

 proposal come back with more information rather than overriding it.
 It is expected to be relatively rare that the arbiters need to take on this role.

-Arbiters may make a decision with a majority (two-to-one) vote.
-If they cannot reach a majority vote, e.g. due to an arbiter being unavailable, the decision returns to the core team.
+Arbiters may make a decision when at least two agree.
+If no two can agree the decision returns to the core team.
+For example, if an arbiter is unavailable, there may be a tie.

 There should always be three arbiters.